• Skip to primary navigation

 Why are my cheesy courgette fritters soggy?

 This can happen if there is too much moisture in the batter.
-Ensure that you have blotted the grated courgettes well with paper towels before adding them to the batter.
+Ensure you have blotted the grated courgettes well with paper towels before adding them to the batter.

 Should I rest the courgette batter in the refrigerator before frying?